SQL Server SELECT

 sql server select - where clause

-When the WHERE clause is present, SQL Server processes the clauses of the query in the following sequence: FROM, WHERE, and SELECT.
+If the SELECT statement includes both WHERE and FROM clauses, SQL Server processes them in the following sequence: FROM, WHERE, and SELECT.

 SQL Server SELECT - from where select